amangill-data/amangill-data/README.md

 # 👋 Greetings, I am Aman Gill

 Welcome to my GitHub!
 I’m a Graduate student pursuing a Master’s in Data Analytics with a concentration in AI/ML.
-My aim is to showcase my hands on experience in applied machine learning, learning, data modeling, & analytical storytelling through Python, SQL, Data Visualization tools, & Modern AI Platforms.
+My aim is to showcase my hands on experience in applied machine learning, data modeling, & analytical storytelling through Python, SQL, Data Visualization tools, & Modern AI Platforms.

 ---